zesk/build/docs/tools/apt.md

 #### Arguments

 - `binary` - Required.
 String.
 The binary to look for.
-- `aptInstallPackage` - Required.
+- `packageInstallPackage` - Required.
 String.
 The package name to uninstall if the binary is found in the `$PATH`.

 #### Examples

-    whichAptUninstall shellcheck shellcheck
+    packageWhichUninstall shellcheck shellcheck
-    whichAptUninstall mariadb mariadb-client
+    packageWhichUninstall mariadb mariadb-client

 #### Exit codes